ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 - Server: A service (also known as an Issuer) that issues Privacy Pass tokens to clients.
 - Key: The secret key used by the server for authorizing client data.
-- Blinding/unblinding: A pair of cryptographic operations that allow randomly distributing and revealing some underlying `data`, whilst preserving the ability to generate valid signatures on `data` itself.

 We assume that all protocol messages are encoded into raw byte format before being sent across the wire.